fastrgv/Asud/README.md

 * ./puzzles/Xpuz/?.txt

-4) Note that this software knows when a bad assertion is made but it does not prevent it, but in the terminal window you will notice a "_?_" symbol.
+4) Note that this software knows when a bad assertion is made but it does not prevent it, but in the terminal window you will notice a "_?_" symbol. (using this feature to solve puzzles is cheating).

 -------------------------------------------------------------------------